Metro expects sales and earnings to rise again in 2015/16

 Metro reported fourth-quarter EBIT before special items rose 8 percent to 435 million euros ($479.9 million), ahead of average analyst forecasts for 379 million.

-Metro shares, which have risen 7 percent this year, were indicated up 2.4 percent in pre-market trade.

-All three of Metro’s businesses - cash and carry, Media-Saturn consumer electronics and Real hypermarkets - reported a rise in quarterly EBIT, with Media-Saturn benefiting from a boom in Russia where consumers pulled forward purchases in expectation of a further devaluation of the rouble.

-Metro, which is emerging from years of restructuring and disposals of businesses including the recent sale of its Kaufhof department stores, said net debt had fallen 2.2 billion euros to 2.5 billion euros, allowing it to invest in the business.
+Metro, which is emerging from years of restructuring and disposals of businesses including the recent sale of its Kaufhof department stores, said net debt had fallen 2.2 billion euros to 2.5 billion euros, allowing it to consider new acquisitions.

-“We will further remodel and modernize many of the stores of our sales lines, take advantage of promising acquisitions and also look at new expansion targets again,” Chief Executive Olaf Koch said in a statement.

-Metro last month raised its annual dividend more than expected and said it would pay more of its profits every year from now on, citing the positive effects of restructuring and significantly improved net debt.